AusClimateService/npcp/reports/phase1/phase1_report.md

 differs depending on exactly which RCM and variable is assessed.
 It does not appear to make much difference whether the data are dynamically downscaled prior to univariate bias correction or not.
-The relative performance of the multivariate methods is reversed relative to the historical task and the better of the two on cross validation (MBCn) performs only slightly worse than the univariate methods.
+The MRNBC multivariate method performs similarly to the univariate methods, while the MBCn method is slightly worse.

 <p align="center">
     <img src="figures/tasmin_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">